maurovm/thesis_template/README.md

 new file depending on if you are writing a DPhil thesis or a 4YP report document respectively.

-The templates provided in this repository use the LuaLaTeX engine.
-To compile your LaTeX document, you can use your favourite editor, the provided script in this repository, or compile it manually.
-If you are using a LaTeX editor, configure it to run the "LuaLaTeX" build  process.

-There is a script in this repository to compile the document in Unix and macOS operating systems.
+The LaTeX class file in this repository requires the LuaLaTeX engine.
+You can use your favourite LaTex editor for your platform.
+We recommend TexPad as the editor in macOS.
+Kile or TeXMaker are good options for Linux.

+You can also manually compile the document from the command line using the script provided in this repository: "compile_document.sh".
+This script only works in a Linux or macOS system.
 For example, to compile the sample 4YP report document, you will execute the following command:

 ```shell
 $ ./compile_document.sh  sample_4yp_report.tex